 All this is Tibesti, tough people, traders and traffickers, isolated villages, the highest mountains in the Sahara, stunning sandy beaches, volcanic calderas, huge oases and some of the most brutal desert landscapes in the world.

-Lakes of Ounianga Kebir
+Ounianga Kebir Lakes

-We will leave the volcanic massif of Tibesti on its north-eastern slope, passing the beautiful palm grove of Gouro and then Ounianga Kebir, where we will be able to fill up our vehicles with diesel.
+We will leave the volcanic massif of Tibesti on its north-eastern slope, passing through the beautiful palm grove of Gouro and then Ounianga Kebir, where we will be able to fill up our vehicles with diesel.
 We will have the opportunity to visit Yoan Lake and Katam Lake.

 Some points of interest on the trip to Tibesti